gpandres/gpandres.github.io/_posts/2021-09-08-Knife-WriteUp.md

 Nmap done: 1 IP address (1 host up) scanned in 9.74 seconds
 ```

 <h3 data-toc-skip>Looks like we have a web server and SSH service.
-Let's try to see what is on the web</h3>
+Let's try to see what is on the web.</h3>

 ![knifeweb](https://gpandres.github.io/assets/img/posts/knife/knifeweb.png)

-<h3 data-toc-skip>It's a hospital, but I don't found something important on the web.</h3>
+<h3 data-toc-skip>It is a hospital, but I haven't found anything useful on the web.</h3>

-<h3 data-toc-skip>With Wappalyzer we can discover what technologies is it using a website. </h3>
+<h3 data-toc-skip>With Wappalyzer we can discover what technologies are used to create a website.</h3>

 ![knifewappalyzer](https://gpandres.github.io/assets/img/posts/knife/knifewappalyzer.png)

+<h3 data-toc-skip>Alright, let's search for vulnerabilities for these technologies.</h3>